 Skip to content

-TorchEBM Logo
+TorchEBM

 A high-performance PyTorch library that makes Energy-Based Models accessible and efficient for researchers and practitioners alike.

 Energy-based models assign a scalar energy to each input, implicitly defining a probability distribution where lower energy means higher probability.
-This formulation is remarkably general.
-MCMC sampling, score matching, contrastive divergence, and even flow/diffusion-based generation all operate within or connect naturally to the energy-based framework.
+TorchEBM gives you composable PyTorch building blocks that span this landscape, from energy functions and MCMC samplers to flow matching and diffusion-based generation.

 In Action